 - Develop and foster community-academic partnerships to improve health

-- Provide education and training on community-engaged research and partnerships
+- Provide education and training on community-engaged research

 See our brochure for a description of Center initiatives.